quasarframework/quasar-framework.org/source/components/handling-back-button.md

 ```

 ## Navigation Scenario
-Consider this situation: We have an App with two pages (so two routes): a login page (route "/") and another page with a list of items on multiple layout tabs-  Let's call this page "List page" from now on, where each tab has a route like "/list/shoes", "/list/hats".
+Consider this situation: We have an App with two pages (so two routes): a login page (route "/") and another page with a list of items on multiple layout tabs - let's call this page "List page" from now on, where each tab has a route like "/list/shoes", "/list/hats".
 The Login page redirects to List page and List page has a "Logout" button, which redirects the user to the Login page.

 How would you handle this situation?
-Normally, you'd write code like below for the Login and Logout button (we won't go into details of handling the login information and communicating with a server as this is outside of our point here):
+Normally, you'd write code like below for the Login and Logout button (we won't go into details of handling the login information and communicating with a server as this is outside of the exercise here):

 ``` html
 <!-- Login button -->